mjay13/MERN-News-Scraper/README.md

 # MERN-News-Scraper

 ### Overview
-This is a web app that lets users view and leave comments on the latest news utelizing the MERN stack.
+This is a web app that lets users view and leave comments on the latest news utilizing the MERN stack.

 - - -